Services and amenities

 - We have a wheelchair available for hire.
 Please enquire at the reception desk.

 Food and drink

-- Te Awahou Riverside Cultural Park has two cafes on site for your dining needs.
-The Dutch Oven features many Dutch delicacies and Kiwi favourites.
-Millside has great coffee and tasty snacks.
+- Te Awahou Riverside Cultural Park has a cafe on site for your dining needs.
+Café De Molen features many Dutch delicacies and Kiwi favourites.

 - Alternatively pack a picnic and enjoy time with your whānau and friends outside in our beautiful grounds.